Mencari Rahmat

-Mencari Rahmat is a 2017 Malaysian adaptation of Oscar Wilde's The Importance of Being Earnest, written and directed by Al Jafree Md Yusop and produced by AB Roll Sdn.
+Mencari Rahmat (English: Finding Rahman) is a 2017 Malaysian Malay-language comedy-drama film adaptation of Oscar Wilde's The Importance of Being Earnest, written and directed by Al Jafree Md Yusop and produced by AB Roll Sdn.
 Bhd.

 Synopsis

 Razak, an adopted orphan is a successful businessman based in Penang.
-After both adopted parents have passed away in an accident, he inherited all their wealth as well as their responsibility, including becoming the guardian to his 19-year-old adopted niece, Ratna, also an orphan.
+After both adopted parents have died in an accident, he inherited all their wealth as well as their responsibility, including becoming the guardian to his 19-year-old adopted niece, Ratna, also an orphan.
 However, while Razak was a bon vivant playboy, he needed to lead a good example to Ratna, and created a cover story and character to allow him to regularly travel to Kuala Lumpur for fun.
 In Kuala Lumpur, Razak is acquainted with Azman, another orphan living a carefree life who was raised by Azman's aunt, Datin Azizah.
 Datin Azizah's daughter, Rose, became Razak's love interest.
 As Razak and Azman struggles to reconcile their conflicting desires of how they should live their lives, their various deceptions unravel and this leads to a monumental discovery, leaving no lives untouched.